marcelkolarcik/wake-up-happy/README.md

    4. that's it, now you should have copy of wake-up-happy

-   Once you have your copy of wake-up-happy,if developing locally, you will need to run HTTP server.
+   Once you have your copy of wake-up-happy, if developing locally, you will need to run HTTP server.
 One of them can be found at

    <a href = "https://github.com/lwsjs/local-web-server">local web server</a >.